Witness Lee: Publications

 Many of Witness Lee's spoken messages have been published in over 400 books translated into more than fourteen different languages.

+He wrote the Experiencing, Enjoying and Expressing Christ series with Watchman Nee.

 His largest written work is The Life-study of the Bible, comprising over 25,000 pages of commentary on every book of the Bible from the perspective of the believers' enjoyment and experience of God's divine life in Christ through the Holy Spirit.
 A radio broadcast called Life-study of the Bible with Witness Lee was later produced from these spoken messages.
 Following the Life-study Lee began a focused Crystallization-study to look at high points, or "crystals," of each book of the Bible.
 However, he died before completing this work.

 He was also the chief editor of a new translation of the New Testament into English and Chinese called the Recovery Version.

 In addition, Witness Lee wrote, collected, and translated Christian hymns.
 In 1963 and 1964, he wrote the lyrics to approximately 200 new hymns that he compiled together with hymns from other authors.
 These were then categorized by topic for Hymns, with a total of 1,080 songs, published by Living Stream Ministry.